WillHalt/IsTheServerUp/README.md

-# DNS Ping Monitor
+# Is The Server Up?

 ## Overview
-DNS Ping Monitor is a system tray application for monitoring the availability of a DNS server by periodically sending ping requests.
+Is The Server UP is a system tray application for monitoring the availability of a DNS server by periodically sending ping requests.
 It is developed using Python and PyQt5, offering an intuitive interface for configuration and real-time status updates.

 ## Features
 - **DNS Monitoring:** Automatically pings a specified DNS server to check its availability.